goldennetwork/golden-eth-notifications/README.md

     })

     engine.OnAfterSendMessage(func(tran *ethPush.Transaction, ws ethPush.WalletSubscriber, pushMess ethPush.PushMessage) {
-    	// do somthing with your transaction and message })
+    	// do something with your transaction and message })
 ```